DenWav/ExtendedHotbar/readme.md

 Top bar is the bottom bar of the player's inventory.

 * Press `R` to swap the rows
+* Press `Shift-R` to swap only the items in your hand.
 * Press `P` to disable/enable

 Controls are configurable in the standard Minecraft controls settings.